 In addition to my athleticism and physical contributions to my high school and club teams’ play, I am proud of the fact that my coaches consistently tell me that I have unlimited potential and that I am one of the most level-headed, respectful, and coachable players with whom they have worked.
 Both coaches and the athletic director at my school have independently told me that they think my best years of volleyball are yet to come.
 I want to play college volleyball to continue challenging myself at top levels physically and mentally.
 Moreover, I want to play in college because of the genuine joy I experience in working with equally motivated teammates toward a shared goal.
 The camaraderie of team play represents the dimension of volleyball that has become among the reasons I absolutely love the game.
 Finally, I view volleyball and academics as interconnected in that both will allow me to attend a top-tier university.

 I am an intense scholar-athlete who balances the demands of attending one of the most prestigious and rigorous independent schools in the country with a full extracurricular schedule.
 (In 2015, Bestcolleges.com ranked my school as fifth among the top fifty private high schools in the nation using Niche.com data; currently, it is ranked within the top 65.)
-I have maintained a 97% grade point average (above a 4.0 weighted GPA) while taking courses such as AP Chemistry and Biology, Spanish III & IV, and Calculus AB.
+I have maintained a 98% cumulative grade point average (4.28 weighted GPA) while taking courses such as AP Chemistry, Biology, and Physics, Spanish III & IV, and Calculus AB & BC.
 Faculty honored me with six commendation letters, one for each academic course I took, an award given each year to only 1-2 students per class.
 My standardized test scores make me an academically viable candidate for National Merit honors and for attending a top-tier university.
-My October 2019 PSAT score is a 1430 (720 evidence-based reading/writing and 710 math; 99th percentile), which qualifies me for National Merit consideration for fall 2020, and my pre-ACT score was a 31 (27 math, 30 science, 34 English, 33 reading).
+My October 2019 PSAT score is a 1430 (720 evidence-based reading/writing and 710 math; 99th percentile).
+I was named National Merit Semifinalist in September 2020.
+My pre-ACT score was a 31 (27 math, 30 science, 34 English, 33 reading).
 Additionally, I am a Community Service Executive Board member and a two-year member of Community Service Honor Society.
-This past year alone, I planned and oversaw a charity wheelchair basketball game, taught faculty and the entire seventh-grade class CPR through Project Heart Start, assisted in planning and executing two blood drives, and tutored African refugee children most Saturday afternoons, logging over 60 hours of volunteer time.
-Unlike many of my volleyball peers who have attended summer camps at universities for exposure to coaches and programs, for the past two summers I have simultaneously worked paid jobs and taken credit courses to advance my academic course of study.
+In volunteer work, I planned and oversaw a charity wheelchair basketball game, taught faculty and the entire seventh-grade class CPR through Project Heart Start, assisted in planning and executing two blood drives, and tutored African refugee children most Saturday afternoons, logging over 180 hours of volunteer time.
+For summers 2018 and 2019, I simultaneously worked paid jobs and took credit courses to advance my academic course of study; summer of 2020 (COVID-19), I volunteered at a daycare serving the children of essential workers.
 I believe that my challenging year-round academic load and my commitment to hard work reflect on personal qualities that make me an attractive student-athlete for your program.

 I know that I have the ability to make strong contributions to a college team, and I sincerely appreciate your consideration of me as a recruit for the incoming class for fall 2021.